 It was a three-year PA program with a nearly 100% PANCE pass rate.
-At the time, Rutgers was one of the best ranked PA schools in America and they continue to rank among the top 25 PA schools in the country.
+At the time, Rutgers was one of the best ranked PA schools in America, and they continue to rank among the top 25 PA schools in the country.

 But a recent article published by the PAEA in the Journal of Physician Assistant Education provides a more scientific answer to this question.

-In March of 2016 the PAEA published this research article examining the relationship between physician assistant educational program length and PA programs' 5-year average PANCE first time pass rates.
+The PAEA published this research article examining the relationship between physician assistant educational program length and PA programs' 5-year average PANCE first time pass rates.

 Relationship Between Physician Assistant Program Length and Physician Assistant National Certifying Examination Pass Rates

 Fifty years ago Duke University graduated the first class of physician assistants as part of a two-year program whose goal was to rapidly deploy these clinicians to assist physicians in delivering medical care.

 During the past two decades, PA program length has increased to an average of 26 months, with some programs spanning 36 months.

 The longer programs were developed to accommodate the extra time needed to complete a master's program senior project.